 Sounds of Angkor

-SOUNDS OF ANGKOR is dedicated to the ancient and traditional music and dance of Cambodia.
-It is an invitation to discover 2500 years of religious and secular music.
-This website is the result of the independent research of French ethnomusicologist Patrick Kersalé, which began in 1998 and continues on a daily basis.
-It represents the most important international database on the ancient music of Cambodia.
-It does not contain any advertising and does not depend on any donor who could influence the results of the research.
+SOUNDS OF ANGKOR is dedicated to exploring the ancient and traditional music and dance of Cambodia.
+It offers an invitation to discover 2,500 years of religious and secular musical heritage.
+This website is the result of independent research conducted by French ethno-archaeo-musicologist Patrick Kersalé, which began in 1998 and continues daily.
+It stands as the most extensive international database on the ancient music of Cambodia.
+The website is entirely free of advertising and operates without reliance on donors, ensuring that the research results remain unbiased and uninfluenced.

-Donation of the Royal Harp, created by Sounds of Angkor, to His Majesty Norodom Sihamoni, King of Cambodia, by Phloeun Prim, Director of Cambodian Living Arts
+The Royal Harp, recreated by Sounds of Angkor, was presented as a gift to His Majesty Norodom Sihamoni, King of Cambodia, by Phloeun Prim, Director of Cambodian Living Arts.

 Direct access to topics